 All partners will need to register with HMRC for self assessment tax, and the partnership itself will also need to be registered.

 We recommend contacting an accountant before starting a partnership – they will be able to go through the registration process with you, and answer any tax questions you may have.

-Partnerships – choosing a business name
+Partnerships – Choosing a business name

-When choosing a name for your new partnership, you must ensure that it is not ‘offensive’, or that it contains any ‘sensitive words’ such as ‘Council’, ‘Chartered’, ‘Authority’, or other terms which may imply the business has some kind of special status when it does not.
+When choosing a name for your new partnership, you must ensure that it is not ‘offensive’, or that it contains any ‘sensitive words’ such as ‘Council’, ‘Chartered’, ‘Authority’, or other terms that may imply the business has some kind of special status when it does not.

 You must also avoid using trademarked terms in your business name, such as ‘Microsoft computer services’.

 As sole traders and partnerships are not incorporated, you may not use the terms ‘ltd’, ‘limited’, ‘plc’, etc.